 It has been revealed this week that Nintendo has passed 8 million sales within the US for their Nintendo 3DS handheld gaming console, which is 1 million more than the Nintendo DS console.

-The figure announced by Nintendo of America president Reggie Fils-Aime at GamesIndustry International, during an interview.
+The figure was announced by Nintendo of America president Reggie Fils-Aime at GamesIndustry International, during an interview.

 “When the NPD numbers come out later this week, you’re going to see life-to-date 3DS game sales surpass 20 million units in the US,” and that’s only counting physical units.
 “3DS game sales are up 55 percent versus last year, counting both physical and digital.”

 Nintendo announced their new Nintendo 3DS device in March 2010 and officially unveiled it at E3 2010 on June 15, 2010.
-Less than six months later on July 28th, 2011, to boost lagging sales Nintendo announced a price reduction from $249 to $169, which seems to have done the trick and increase sales into healthier figures.
+The 3DS was a groundbreaking device, featuring glasses-free 3D technology that set it apart from other handheld consoles on the market.
+However, initial sales were sluggish, prompting Nintendo to take action.
+Less than six months later, on July 28th, 2011, to boost lagging sales, Nintendo announced a price reduction from $249 to $169.
+This strategic move seems to have done the trick, significantly increasing sales and pushing the console into healthier figures.

-On July 28th, 2012 Nintendo launched a redesigned version of the Nintendo 3DS console, in the form of the Nintendo 3DS XL, which features a screen that is 90% larger than the original Nintendo 3DS.
+On July 28th, 2012, Nintendo launched a redesigned version of the Nintendo 3DS console, in the form of the Nintendo 3DS XL.
+This new model featured a screen that was 90% larger than the original Nintendo 3DS, providing a more immersive gaming experience.
+The larger screen size was well-received by gamers, further boosting the console’s popularity.

 Source: Eurogamer : Game Industry